wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

-A glaring initial problem is that 2-digit addition problems are simple enough that, given enough time, users with basic arithmetic experience can acheive close to 100% accuracy.
-To account for this, I added a time constraint of 5 seconds (configurable) to ensure that the user would get enough questions wrong, thus making the goal of 85% accuracy at all possible.
+A glaring initial problem is that 2-digit addition problems are simple enough that, given enough time, users with basic arithmetic experience can acheive close to a 100% success rate.
+To account for this, I added a time constraint of 5 seconds (configurable) to ensure that the user would get enough questions wrong, thus making the goal of 85% success rate at all possible.
 I chose to, for the time being, not cut off the question when the time runs out - the full time to complete a question could be useful data!
 Instead, I silently marked the question as "incorrect" if it wasn't answered within the time limit.

 I structured the collected data for answered questions like this: